ROCm/HIP/docs/reference/kernel_language.md

 | double __dsqrt_rn ( double  x ) <br><sub>Compute `√x` in round-to-nearest-even mode.</sub> |

 ## Texture Functions
-The supported Texture functions are listed in header files "texture_fetch_functions.h"(https://github.com/ROCm-Developer-Tools/HIP/blob/main/include/hip/amd_detail/texture_fetch_functions.h) and"texture_indirect_functions.h" (https://github.com/ROCm-Developer-Tools/HIP/blob/main/include/hip/amd_detail/texture_indirect_functions.h).
+The supported Texture functions are listed in header files "texture_fetch_functions.h" and "texture_indirect_functions.h" in [HIP-AMD backend repository](https://github.com/ROCm/clr/blob/develop/hipamd/include/hip/amd_detail).

 Texture functions are not supported on some devices.
 Macro __HIP_NO_IMAGE_SUPPORT == 1 can be used to check whether texture functions are not supported in device code.